fmalmeida/MpGAP/README.md

 All parameters showed above can be, and are advised to be, set through the configuration file.
 When a configuration file is used the pipeline is executed as `nextflow run fmalmeida/mpgap -c ./configuration-file`.
 Your configuration file is what will tell the pipeline which type of data you have, and which processes to execute.
 Therefore, it needs to be correctly configured.

-To create a configuration file in your working directory:
+* To create a configuration file in your working directory:

-* For Hybrid assemblies:

-      nextflow run fmalmeida/mpgap --get_hybrid_config

-* For Long reads only assemblies:

-      nextflow run fmalmeida/mpgap --get_lreads_config

-* For illumina only assemblies:

-      nextflow run fmalmeida/mpgap --get_sreads_config
+      nextflow run fmalmeida/mpgap --get_config

 ### Interactive graphical configuration and execution